Your guide to container shipping in the wine industry

 Aside from the gross vehicle weight limit, companies must ensure vehicles don’t exceed individual axle load limits.
 Overweight trucks can lead to penalties, fines, and additional costs for unplanned transport, as well as load distribution and handling.
 Contact the local office in your shipping destination if you’re unsure about weight limitations.

-Containers offer a convenient way to ship large amounts of wine at once.
+Containers offer a convenient way to ship large amounts of wine, beer or spirits at once.
 However, the quantity of pallets that can be added to a container will depend on numerous factors.
 Available floor space, loading configuration and pallet size are all essential factors, as well as road weight limits.

-The common domestic format for shipping wines in the US is around 12 bottle cases of 750 ml bottles, rather than the 6 bottle cases available elsewhere.
+The format depends on the destination country too.
+For example, the common domestic format for shipping wines in the US is around 12 bottle cases of 750 ml bottles, rather than the 6 bottle cases available elsewhere.
 This can impact your warehouse pricing, and how you organize your shipments.
 Additionally, while pallets come in standard sizes, their availability varies depending on your collection location.

 Packaging Options

-Wine can be packaged for container shipping in a variety of ways.
-One of the most common methods is to ship wine on pallets made of wood or plastic.
+Wine, beer and spirits can be packaged for container shipping in a variety of ways.
+One of the most common methods is to ship alcoholic beverages on pallets made of wood or plastic.
 Most of these pallets measure 1 meter by 1.2 meters in the US, compared to 0.8 meters by 1.2 meters in Europe.

-Wine is often stacked four layers high, and you can typically load up to 56 cases per palette.
+The bottles are often stacked four layers high, and you can typically load up to 56 cases of wine, beer or spirits per palette.
 Outside of pallet options, companies can also consider using loose loading methods.
-Non-palletized, or loose-loaded wines are often shipped on a slip sheet.
+Non-palletized, or loose-loaded alcoholic beverages are often shipped on a slip sheet.

 VGM

 The Verified Gross Mass or “VGM” of your products will also be a crucial consideration.
-VGM refers to the full weight of your wine products, covering dunnage and bracing, and the tare weight of your container.
+VGM refers to the full weight of your wine, beer or spirits’ products, covering dunnage and bracing, and the tare weight of your container.
 SOLAS guidelines require shippers to provide VGM details in a shipping document before a vessel is loaded.
-Any container without VGM details can be rejected from shipping.
+Any container without VGM details can be rejected for shipping.

 This means companies need to ensure they’re accurately calculating their VGM and providing the right documentation to regulatory bodies throughout the shipping process.